Advance Care Planning

 Without direction, the people caring for you may be worried they aren’t making the best choices.

-Advance care planning allows others to make the decisions you would want – without stress or uncertainty.
+Advance care planning allows others to be confident they can make sure you get the care you would want – without stress or uncertainty.
 The planning process also helps you to feel reassured about the future.

 Remember, your healthcare team will always turn to you first for decisions.
 However, if a time comes when you are unable to communicate your wishes, an advance care plan will ensure your voice is still heard.